IdeaSpaceVR/Documentation/theme-configuration-file.md

   ![IdeaSpaceVR - Building Basic VR Theme](/assets/documentation/images/building-basic-vr-theme-1.png "IdeaSpaceVR - Building Basic VR Theme") {.img-responsive}

   The theme configuration file (`config.php`) can define one or many content types.
 And each content type can define one or many fields.
 Each field is described by a `#type` and other parameters.
-Take a look at <a href="content-types-and-field-types">Content Types and Field Types</a> which lists all available fields and types.
+Take a look at <a href="field-type-reference">Content Types and Field Types</a> which lists all available fields and types.